 Previous research have suggested that LINE-1 activity could be correlated with an individual’s age {Bjornsson:2008fs, VanMeter:2014gs, Cho:2015bx}, specifically, as individuals age, methylation marks in LINE-1 promoters might be lost and LINE-1 are derrepressed.
-Having estimated the transcription level of L1Hs and having access to the phenotypes of the GTEx samples, we tested whether the autonomous transcription of L1Hs correlates with sample age.
+Having uniformly estimated the transcription level of L1Hs and having access to the phenotypes of the GTEx samples, we tested whether the autonomous transcription of L1Hs correlates with sample age.
 In most tissues, we did not observe significant correlations with subject age, most likely due to low levels of L1Hs autonomous transcription (Figure 3).
 However, we did observe significant positive correlations ranging from 0.17 to 0.28 with the samples’ age in lung, skeletal muscle, fibroblast cell lines, adipose tissue, skin, breast, and testis, (Figure 3, red triangles; Table S3).
 Intriguingly, contrary to the expectation of higher L1Hs transcriptional activity in older individuals, we found that prostate and whole blood samples show an inverse correlation with age; prostate samples had the highest L1Hs transcriptional activity in 20-30 years old individuals.
-Other tissues with relatively high autonomous transcription of LINE-1 showed no correlation (e.g., tibial nerve and ovary).
+Other tissues with relatively high autonomous transcription of LINE-1 showed no correlation (e.g., tibia nerve and ovary).

 Activity of LINE-1 elements in human cancer

 Finally, we investigated the impact of LINE-1 autonomous transcription in cancer samples.
 We hypothesized that tissues with a higher basal transcription of LINE-1 elements in a healthy context would be more susceptible to L1Hs activity and consequent genomic instability mediated by LINE-1 reverse transcriptase.
 We investigated the autonomous transcription level of L1Hs from over 2,500 cancer samples originating from six tumor types: lung adenocarcinoma, lung squamous cell carcinoma (LUSC), prostate adenocarcinoma, brain lower grade glioma, thyroid carcinoma, and skin cutaneous melanoma (SKCM).
 We found that SKCM tissue supported autonomous L1Hs transcription at levels slightly lower (2.38x) than healthy tissue.
-By contrast, tumors derived from lung consistently had higher levels of L1Hs autonomous transcription in their cancer counterparts, reaching up to 13x higher expression in LUSC (Figure S8).
+By contrast, tumors derived from lung consistently had higher levels of L1Hs autonomous transcription in their matched tissue, reaching up to 13x higher expression in LUSC (Figure S8).